petrukhnov/jobsite-static-gen/README.md

         export LC_ALL=en_US.UTF-8
         export LANG=en_US.UTF-8

+   NOTE: You shouldn't assume that the tools installed locally into development environment produce same output as the Dockerized version.
+For reliable testing, you would need to deploy from a real Docker container.

-4. Copy and update the default config file `cp config.default.js config-ENV.js` (ENV needs to be replaced with the environment string, "dev", "qa" or "prod")
+4. Copy and update the default config file `cp config.default.js config-ENV.js` (substitute ENV with either "dev", "qa", or "prod").

 5. Edit the `config-ENV.js` file and fill in your credentials and configurations

+   NOTE: You need all three environments configured before building the Docker image.
+See the project jobsite-generator-host README for more details.

-6. Install Ruby (required by SASS)
+6. Install Ruby (required by SASS).

-7. run `gem install scss-lint`
+7. Install SCSS linter by `gem install scss-lint`.

 8. (Optional/OSX only) Get terminal-notifier by `brew install terminal-notifier` from https://github.com/alloy/terminal-notifier to get notifications on failed `gulp watch` builds.

-9. run `gulp`.
+9. Run `gulp`.
 The environment needs to be specified via the `-e` option or `TFOX_ENV` environment variable.

-### Google Analytics config
+## Google Analytics config

 Property IDs (to be set in config-ENV.js):

 - Dev: `UA-62155512-1`
 - QA: `UA-5362052-33`

 # Deploying website